 Sadness weighed in my chest as I waited at the vaccination hub.
-I was keenly aware that many people around the world do not have access to COVID-19 vaccinations that I do in Australia.
+I was keenly aware that many people around the world do not have access to Covid-19 vaccinations like I do in Australia.

 Yam’s family managed to get him access to treatment for his clubfoot.
 But when the pandemic hit, he could no longer access regular healthcare services, including follow-up appointments concerning his foot.
 Yam could no longer go to school.
 The social security allowance that he and his grandmother relied on ceased to be given out.

-Join our community of change-makers on International Day of People with a Disabilities, 3 December, as we raise awareness of the impact of COVID-19 on people with disability and help us build back a #betterworldforall
+Join our community of change-makers for International Day of People with Disabilities on 3 December.
+Help us raise awareness of the impact of Covid-19 on people with disabilities and help us build back a #betterworldforall